Marines Mentoring Program

 H&S, HQMC, Henderson Hall & Long Branch Elementary School Partnership in Education.

-Marines Mentoring takes place at Long Branch Elementary School on select Tuesdays from 2–3 pm, beginning September 27.
-Transportation is provided; bus departs at 1:30 pm at Bldg.
-12 and departs from the Pentagon at 1:45 pm near South Parking.
+The Mentoring program takes place at Long Branch Elementary School on select Tuesdays from 2–3 pm, beginning October 10, 2017.
+Transportation is provided from Bldg.
+12 (near the carwash) and departure is at 1:40 pm.
 All DoD ID card holders are invited to join us.

 SSgt Mildred Shines is a Maryland native with roots in Prince George’s County.
 She has served in the Marine Corps for almost 10 years and continues to excel in her academic and personal endeavors.
 Her recent promotion to SSgt reflects her dedication, commitment and perseverance towards excellence in achievement.